 Once you have reviewed the H-1B application process and timeline, see below for all forms and documents required from both the hiring department and employee.

 - Copy of letter of appointment and ISSO Notification of Appointment of Foreign National/Request for Visa Documents Form or Postdoctoral Scholar New Appointment Form

-- Position Description (see fillable sample - MSWord)
+- Position Description: Please print on department letterhead (see fillable sample - MSWord)

 - Specialty Occupation Statement (see fillable sample - MSWord)

 - Actual Wage Form (see fillable sample - MSWord)

 - H-1B Anti-Fraud Fee: $500 (required from the employer, check made payable to "U.S. Department of Homeland Security") -- Fee not required for H-1B visa extensions.